 - Should be rectangular with a horizontal alignment.

 - Choose “Set as Logo” when uploading your image.

 And just as your chosen cover photo isn’t guaranteed to appear most prominently, your logo isn’t guaranteed to appear in your listing at all.
 If your logo doesn’t appear, see if you’ve missed any fields in your profile.
 Logos typically don’t appear on incomplete profiles.

 If you want to have a standout cover photo:

 - Choose an image that exemplifies your business and invokes positive feelings; it may be an exterior shot of your property (this is most common), or it may be a delicious plate of food (if that’s your industry).
 It just needs to be something that’s going to catch the eye and get people excited.

 - Choose several possible photos, and present them to people you trust.
-Let them choose their favorite, and see if there’s a general consensus.
-You may find that your favorite photo is not the most popular choice.
+Let them choose their favourite, and see if there’s a consensus.
+You may find that your favourite photo is not the most popular choice.